The Burness-Giudici Conjecture on Some Primitive Groups with Socle PSU(3,q): Introduction

 To date, this conjecture is still open for simple groups of Lie type.
-Definitely, this is a huge and difficult topic.
+Definitely, this is a huge and difficult topic, especially considering that a full classification of base-two primitive almost simple groups remains out of reach.
 The first candidate may be those groups of rank one, that is $\soc(G)\in \{\PSL(2,q), \PSU(3,q), \Ree(q), \Sz(q)\}$.
 The conjecture has been settled for groups with socle $\PSL(2,q)$ in \cite{BH, Chen-Du}.
 Accordingly, we focus on the remaining three families.
 We shall finish them with three papers.
-The first one \cite{Chen-Du-Li}, had considered the case of $\soc(G)=\PSU(3,q)$ with a point stabilizer containing $\SO(3,q)$.
-Based on it, this Part (II) will show the conjecture for all cases for $\soc(G)=\PSU(3,q)$ (see Therorem~\ref{main}).
-Finally, Part (III)\cite{Chen-Du-2} will address the case of $G$ with socle $\Ree(q)$ and $\Sz(q)$.
-For the relevant research background for this topic in details, see Part I \cite{Chen-Du}.
-Now we are ready to state the main result of this paper. \begin{theorem} Let $G$ be a primitive group with socle $\PSU(3,q)$ and base size $b(G)=2$, where $q=p^m\ge 5$ for a prime $p$.
-Then the BG-Conjecture holds for $G$, except for some small cases $G=\PSU(3,q)\ZZ_{m_1}$ and $M=\SO(3,q)\ZZ_{m_1}$ $(m_1\mid 2m$ and $m_1\ne 1)$, where $\sqrt{q}\le 17$ or $45$, if $3\nmid (q+1)$ or $3\di (q+1)$, respectively. \end{theorem}
+The first, \cite{Chen-Du-Li}, treated the case where $\soc(G) = \PSU(3,q)$ and a point stabilizer contains $\SO(3,q)$.
+The present paper establishes the conjecture for primitive permutation representations $G$ with $\soc(G) = \PSU(3,q)$ whose point stabilizer does not contain $\PSO(3,q)$ (see Theorem~\ref{main}).
+Finally, the case of groups $G$ with socle $\Ree(q)$ or $\Sz(q)$ will be addressed in a separate work \cite{Chen-Du-2}.
+Now we are ready to state the main result of this paper. \begin{theorem} Let $G$ be a primitive group with socle $\PSU(3,q)$, whose point-stabilizer does not contain $\PSO(3,q)$.
+Then the BG-Conjecture holds for $G$. \end{theorem}

 This paper is organized as follows.
 Following this introduction, Section 2 provides the necessary notation, basic definitions, and useful facts.
-The proof of Theorem~\ref{main} is presented in Section 3.
-With the exception of certain cases that are settled within Sections 3 and 7, the core of the proof is concluded to to a family of groups.
-The detailed study of this family will be given in Sections 4-6, while general preparations are given in Section 4, and the two main subcases are analyzed in Sections 5 and 6, respectively.
+The proof of Theorem \ref{main} is presented in Section 3.
+With the exception of certain cases that are settled within Sections 3 and 7, the proof reduces to studying a specific family of groups.
+This family will be examined in detail in Sections 4-6: general preparations are provided in Section 4, and the two main subcases are analyzed in Sections 5 and 6, respectively.